mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 #### Workspace

 A workspace is an instance of Mattermost, otherwise known as an [Installation](#Installation).
-While it can be used interchangeably with "Installation", "Workspace" generally implies it is Self Hosted.
+While it can be used interchangeably with "Installation", "Workspace" generally implies it is a self-hosted deployment.

 #### Cloud Server